hypre-space/hypredrive/docs/usrman-src/library_examples.rst

       HYPREDRV_StateVectorUpdateAll(hdrv);
    }

-The main function APIs are listed below:
+The main function APIs are:

 - **HYPREDRV_StateVectorSet**: Initializes the state vector management system with an array of ``HYPRE_IJVector`` objects.
-Must be called before using other state vector functions.
+Call this function before other state vector functions.

 - **HYPREDRV_StateVectorGetValues**: Retrieves a pointer to the underlying data array of a state vector, allowing direct read/write access without copying.
 The